solution-loisir/markdown-it-eleventy-img/README.md

 ```
 The `alt`, the `src`, and the optional `title` attributes are taken from the markdown token: `![alt](./source.ext "Title")`.

-Setting `alt`, `src` or `title` properties in the `attributes` config object will have no effect on the markdown image output.
+Setting `alt`, `src` or `title` properties in `globalAttributes` will have no effect on the markdown image output.
 These attributes have to be set on the markdown image token instead.

-A warning will be logged in the console if any of these properties are set in the `globalAttributes` config object.
+A warning will be logged in the console if any of these properties are set in `globalAttributes`.

 ## Custom image rendering